-Mr. Aldisert handles a wide variety of business and entertainment litigation, and has a reputation for litigating cases aggressively and efficiently.
+Mr. Aldisert handles a wide variety of business and entertainment litigation and has a reputation for litigating cases aggressively and efficiently.
 He brings a businessman’s perspective to solving complex legal problems in the most cost-effective manner.
-Mr. Aldisert handles cases involving contracts, business torts, intellectual property, medical technology, corporate governance, partnerships, employment, real estate, and the Internet.
-He has handled a number of international business disputes as well.
+Mr. Aldisert handles cases involving contracts, business torts, intellectual property, medical technology, corporate governance, partnerships, employment, and real estate.
+He has handled a number of international business disputes and represents prominent law firms as well.

 - Obtained a $4.3 million settlement in 2014 on behalf of the Chapter 11 Trustee and Creditors Committee for medical technology company, Gamma Medica Inc., which asserted breach of fiduciary duty claims against two private equity firms (who were lenders and shareholders in Gamma) that bought two Gamma business lines out of bankruptcy.

-- Won summary judgment in 2014 on behalf of defendant law firms and lawyers (one who is now a judge) in a malicious prosecution case filed by other lawyers.
+- Won summary judgment in 2014 on behalf of defendant law firms and lawyers (one who is now a judge) in a complex malicious prosecution case that spanned 17 years.

 - Won an arbitration in 2012 on behalf of an elderly buyer of life insurance against National Bank of California that resulted in loan agreements being rescinded—the insurance buyer had borrowed monies to buy the policy and intended to resell it, but was unable to do so after the secondary market collapsed; obtained a substantial jury verdict in 2012 for the elderly insurance buyer against the insurance agent—The Wall Street Journal wrote about this matter on February 2, 2011.

 - Won a seven-figure fraud claim and an attorneys’ fee award in an arbitration in 2010 arising out of the purchase of real estate in Bel Air.